data-geek-astronomy/Human-Emotion-Recognition-from-Text-and-Voice-Data/README.md

 ## Contributing
 Contributions to this project are welcomed.
 Ensure that pull requests or changes are consistent with the existing code style and structure.

+## Acknowledgments
+* Special thanks to the creators of the BERT model and Hugging Face Transformers library.
+* Gratitude to the developers of the libraries and technologies utilized in this project.